LostJam/MIPCDProto/README.md

 - after you have selected your patient and data set, you will be asked to confirm your selection with more detailed information.
 Hit confirm to view and interact with the 3D model

 Interacting With the 3D Volume:
-- After you have selected a data stack, the volume will load in in front of you
+- After you have selected a data stack, the volume will load in in front of you.